-If you have a limited company, you’ll know that Companies House late filing penalties can be imposed if your annual accounts aren’t submitted on time.
+If you have a limited company or LLP, you’ll know that Companies House late filing penalties are automatically imposed if your annual accounts aren’t submitted on time.

 What’s worse is that the later your annual accounts, the larger the Companies House late filing penalties.
-For example, if you have a private limited company, the late filing penalty for up to one month is £150.
+For example, if you have a private limited company, the late filing penalty for accounts filed not more than one month late is £150.
 When your accounts are 1-3 months late, this rises to £375.
 Leave them 3-6 months and you’ll expect to pay £750.
 Worst of all, if your annual accounts are six or more months late, you’ll pay £1,500 in Companies House late filing penalties.

 If those figures weren’t bad enough, public companies have to pay much higher late filing penalties.
 These can be as high as £7,500 for annual accounts that are more than half a year late.
-If they are that late for two consecutive years, the fine hits £15,000.
+If accounts are filed late in two successive financial years, the fine hits £15,000.

 Are Companies House late filing penalties enforced?